 Eric Woodmason joined the board as a full-time member of staff in 2009, having previously been its secretary.
 He became clubs and programmes officer for the north of the county in April 2013 and his roles include school delivery and club development.

-Eric played for Frocester for 35 seasons from 1976 and remains heavily involved in a number of capacities including chairing its finance commitee.
-He has also helped numerous administartive roles in local leagues.
+Eric played for Frocester for 35 seasons from 1976 and remains heavily involved in a number of capacities including chairing its finance committee.
+He has also helped numerous administrative roles in local leagues.

 Clubs and Programmes Officer (South)

-A retired secondary school PE teacher, John joined the GCB in 2016.
+A retired secondary school head teacher, John joined the GCB in 2016.

 He is a member of Old Down Cricket Club where he has held every role from child welfare officer to chairman of selectors.